People row for various reasons, most often to get fit (or fitter), to develop or improve their rowing technique and to be part of a team or group.

-COMPETITIVE ATHLETES – the club benefits from having a full time, Level 3 coach, with international success with the GB Junior Team.
+COMPETITIVE ATHLETES – the club benefits from having a full time, Level 3 coach, with international success with the GB Junior Team, and club athletes at the London heads, Henley Royal and Henley Women’s regattas.
 Men’s and Women’s squads are coordinated with structured training plans and supervised outings.

-BEGINNERS – please look at our Learn 2 Row page.
+BEGINNERS – please look at our Start Rowing page.

-Can I have a try-out first? – Yes – we would suggest that you have a Taster session before committing to the Learn to Row course.
-Each taster session lasts about two hours and starts with the basic process on a rowing machine, ‘dry rowing’ on land to learn how to handle the oars and then a trip on the river in a racing boat.
-Taster sessions cost just £10 and are available during the daytime, evenings during the summer, and Saturday and Sunday afternoons.
+Can I have a look-round first? – Yes – if you are unsure, we would suggest that you have a Taster session before committing to our Start Rowing course.
+Each taster session lasts about two hours and starts with a look at the club and its facilities, what it takes to get a boat out on the river, a run-through of the basic stroke on a rowing machine followed by ‘dry rowing’ on land to learn how to handle the oars .
+Taster sessions cost just £10 and are available on Saturday and Sunday afternoons.
 Contact Us to make your arrangements for your session.